jdolinay/Arduino_DIO2/readme.txt

 Contents of this package:
 -------------------------
 arduino	- the files to be placed into Arduino folder for the new I/O to be available.
-        Place the file into the same subfolders as they are here. examples - example sketches for Arduino Uno and Mega to test the new digital I/O.
+        Place the files into the same subfolders as they are here. examples - example sketches for Arduino Uno and Mega to test the new digital I/O.